If you’re having to take disciplinary action against one of your employees, I totally feel for you.

 These are the options available to you:

-✍ Give your employee a written warning, which stays on their employee file for a set period of time, and tells them that further action will be taken if things don’t improve
+✍ Give your employee a verbal or first written warning, which stays on their employee file for a set period of time, and tells them that further action will be taken if things don’t improve.

-You can download my DISCIPLINARY TOOLKIT that contains every policy, form, guide, and letter template – you’ll ever need – to handle disciplinaries the right way 👌
+You can download my DISCIPLINARY TOOLKIT that contains every policy, form, guide, and letter template – you’ll ever need – to handle any type of disciplinary the right way 👌

 You can customise it so it carries your company branding.
 Plus, you can re-use it again if the situation arises with other employees.